xDaryamo/puccini/tosca/parser/TAGS.md

 ### name:"name"

 Gives the whole type a human-readable name for reporting problems.
-Go doesn't support tags for the type as a whole, so just put it on any field.
-(And anonymous field could make sense.)
+Go doesn't support tags for the type as a whole, so just put it on any field, even an anonymous field could make sense.

 ### read:"key", read:"key,reader"